Fourier expansions of vector-valued automorphic functions with non-unitary twists: Periodization

 At the end of Section~\ref{s:intro} we briefly outlined the strategy of the proof of Theorem~\ref{Fourier:main_theorem}.
 As explained there, the first major obstacle towards a Fourier expansion of~$f$ is its non-periodicity.
 In this section we will show how to overcome it by means of a periodization, which uses in a crucial way that the map

 is a group homomorphism (see Lemma~\ref{J_power_lemma}).
+We note that this approach is also known from the study of monodromy of ordinary differential equations, vector bundles and modular forms.
 In addition we will provide a vanishing statement (Lemma~\ref{fourier_observation}) and a differentiability statement (Lemma~\ref{lem:diff}) that will be important for investigating the fine structure of the Fourier coefficient functions.

 \begin{prop} The map $F\colon\h\to V$,

 is smooth and periodic with period~$1$. \end{prop}

 \begin{proof} To establish the periodicity of~$F$, we recall from Lemma~\ref{J_power_lemma} that the map